st4lk/django-rest-social-auth/README.md

 List of oauth providers
 -----------------------

 Currently only OAuth 2.0 providers are supported.
+Experimental support for OAuth1.0a providers, for example Twitter, was added in version 0.3.
 Look [python-social-auth](https://github.com/omab/python-social-auth#user-content-auth-providers) for full list.
 Name of provider is taken from corresponding `backend.name` property of particular backed class in python-social-auth.